Why is engine oil so important for your car?

 - Keeping the dipstick straight, re-insert it into the dipstick pipe.

-- Take out the dipstick once again, and look for the ‘min’ (minimum) and ‘max’ (maximum) lines.
-If the oil level is below the 'min' line, you need to top up the oil.
+- Take out the dipstick once again and look for the ‘min’ (minimum) and ‘max’ (maximum) lines.
+If the oil level is below the 'min'

 - Look for the oil filler cap (marked with an oil can).
 It should be located near the engine and dipstick.